Latest

 4. Enhancing Sleep Quality

-Some studies suggest that having a protein shake before bed can help improve the sleep quality of some individuals[5].
+Some studies in Frontiers in Nutrition suggest that having a protein shake before bed can help improve the sleep quality of some individuals[6].
 The theory behind this is that protein can elevate tryptophan levels in the bloodstream.
-The tryptophan can then convert its amino acids into two types of hormones, melatonin and serotonin [6].
+The tryptophan can then convert its amino acids into two types of hormones, melatonin and serotonin [7].
 Melatonin regulates sleep-wake cycles, whereas serotonin is associated with calming effects.
 Thus, it is believed that a protein shake before bed can contribute to more restful sleep by promoting relaxation and reducing nighttime stress through these hormones.

 5. Regulating Metabolism